Senior Phase of Learning at Mount Gravatt High

 Variation to Assessment

 This application, if successful, will result in an Access Arrangement or Reasonable Adjustment (AARA) to assist the student to complete the assessment task.
 As an example, this could mean an extension on an assignment due date.
-Complete details can be found in the Mount Gravatt Assessment Policy.
+Complete details can be found in the Mount Gravatt Assessment Policy (PDF).

 Family holidays and routine appointments are unable to be accepted as a reason to vary assessment completion requirements.

-For information click on 'The New QCE Assessment' link.
+You can find details and information on the 'The New QCE Assessment' PowerPoint